📝

 Which of the following statements provides a summary of the core argument in paragraph 2?

-AModern educational success is influenced by external factors and systemic advantages that the myth ignores.
+BModern educational success is influenced by external factors and systemic advantages that the myth ignores.

-BThe role of parental guidance and access to digital resources is a vital part of contemporary education systems.
+DThe role of parental guidance and access to digital resources is a vital part of contemporary education systems.

 💡